 The Cook County Assessor's Office created the Real Property Income & Expense (RPIE) online data management platform so that owners of commercial properties can submit income, expense, and vacancy data to contribute to fair and accurate valuation of commercial properties.

-By completing an RPIE filing, you'll help our analysts accurately assess the property values of your property and other similar businesses in your neighborhood.
+By completing an RPIE filing, you'll help our analysts accurately assess the property values of your property and other similar properties.

-Step 2: If filing online, ways to retrieve your PIN <--> RPIE filing code.
+Step 1: Retrieve your PIN <--> RPIE filing code.

-In the interest of filing security, we have generated a secure RPIE filing code, specific to each PIN.
+In the interest of filing security, we have generated a secure RPIE filing code, specific to each PIN (Property Index Number).
 For each PIN in your filing, you must supply its matching filing code.

-- If your property's location is in one of the south suburbs of Cook County, in February 2020 you may have received a letter in the mail (or letters, for mulitple PINs) with information like this:
+- If your property's location is Chicago, in February 2021 you may have received a letter in the mail (or letters, for multiple PINs) with information like this: